-The following table sets forth information for the year ended December 31, 2021 regarding the compensation awarded to certain of Bridger's non-employee directors.
-Matt Sheehy and Todd Hirsch do not receive any compensation for their services as members of Bridger's board of directors.
+The following table sets forth information for the year ended December 31, 2022 regarding the compensation awarded to certain of Bridger's non-employee directors.
+Todd Hirsch is a Blackstone Inc. appointed director and did not receive any compensation for his services as a member of Bridger's board of directors.

-2021 Director Compensation Table
+2022 Director Compensation Table